Souvik-Mandal-Harvard/souvikmandal.github.io/README.txt

-This is a repo for my persomnal website.
+This is a repo for my website.